 Eric was watching this documentary the other day and I wasn’t really paying much attention.
-It was about video games and how the first companies got started (as usual, someone dropped out of college and made it big, what else is new.
+It was about video games and how the first companies got started.
+(As usual, someone dropped out of college and made it big, what else is new.
 I don’t know why everyone wants to go to college these days, seems like all the geniuses are dropping out!
 I’m joking don’t worry.
 Charlotte, if you read this, I’M JOKING, COLLEGE IS IMPORTANT.

-Anyway, the guys who came up with Pac-Man was being interviewed and my head snapped up when he mentioned pizza.
+Anyway, the guys who made up Pac-Man was being interviewed and my head snapped up when he mentioned pizza.
 (Are you surprised?)
 He said that they came up with the Pac-Man shape when they were eating a pizza one day.
 A whole pizza with a couple slices missing = Pac-Man.
 How fun is that?

 And get this, originally Pac-Man was a typical kill-em-dead type video game.
 Guys loved it.
 But they wanted to get women to play.
 “So we changed it.
 Eating instead of killing.”
 Isn’t that so funny?
 They say the way to a man’s heart is through his stomach, but I think we’re seriously underestimating the insatiability of women here!
 Ha!